afriedman94/Soundza/README.md

 # Soundza
 Soundza iOS App

-Soundza is live in the Apple App Store.
+Soundza is no longer live